University of Kabianga: Location

 The university is situated in the tea-growing highlands of Kericho in the southwestern end of the Rift Valley Province of Kenya and within the proximity of the multinational tea growing companies, Unilever, James Finlay, and George Williamson.
 It is located approximately 26 km from Kericho town and is about 6.2 km off-road a junction called Kabianga Dairies, formerly 'Premier Dairies' on Kericho-Kisii road.

 Nearby shopping centers are Chepnyogaa market and Kabianga market.
 These markets are known for high-value cattle auctions and other businesses.

 The surrounding community consists of the Kipsigis speakers.
 This community is known for mixed farming.
-The main agricultural activity being dairy farming.
+The main agricultural activity being dairy farming, with the location of Kabianga Dairy approximately three kilometers from the university.

 Current status

 The University of Kabiange joins the list of the recently established universities with a view of creating more learning opportunities.
-Currently the university has over 3800 students.
+Currently, the university has an estimated 8000 students.
 The University of Kabianga is located in Kericho in Kenya.

+The institution was the fifth best University nationally and 51st best in Sub-Saharan Africa by Times Higher Education in 2023.